 The psychology degree program at Friends University is a practice-oriented degree designed to prepare students to work in the helping professions or prepare for graduate school.
 The psychology courses are combined with sociology and human service courses to give students a broader base of study and application.

 In addition to classroom study, students spend two semesters in field experiences to help you prepare for the workplace and begin networking with other professionals.
 This also serves as an experience base for graduate school.
+This is a hybrid major with class one night a week on campus for two semesters and the rest of the major coursework taught online.
 Friends University also has a very active psychology club on campus.